frodrigss/frodrigss/README.md

 ### 🎯 Who Am I?

 <p align="justify">
 Hi!
-I'm a dedicated front-end developer and digital game programming enthusiast. <br>
+I'm a dedicated front-end developer and digital game programming enthusiast.<br>
-Currently pursuing a Technical in Digital Game Programming at Etec de Peruíbe.<br> I continuously explore new technologies and strive to express my creativity 🧶. <br>
+Currently pursuing a Technical in Digital Game Programming at Etec de Peruíbe.<br> I continuously explore new technologies and strive to express my creativity 🧶<br>
-Whether building responsive web applications or developing immersive games, I <br>
+Whether building responsive web applications or developing immersive games,<br>
-aim to blend functionality with aesthetic design.
+I aim to blend functionality with aesthetic design.
 </p>

 > *"Code is poetry, and I'm here to write some epic verses! 🚀"*